-The final evaluation of this method to control slugs is not clear.
+The final evaluation of this method of controlling slugs is not clear.

-Possibly it was also due to the influence of the moon that the results turn out to be poor because I did not stick to the recommendations regarding the moon cycle.
+It may also have been due to the influence of the moon that the results turned out to be poor.
+(I did not stick to the recommendations regarding the moon cycle.)

 Personally, I doubt the influence of the moon could make a big difference in this matter.

-In the end, I am very skeptical that eggshells are an effective method to protect plants against snails and slugs.
+In the end, I am skeptical that eggshells are an effective slug control method.

-There is eggshell powder on the market, which is sold as a dietary supplement for dogs and could be used.
+There is eggshell powder on the market, which is sold as a dietary supplement for dogs.
+This could be used.

-One good thing about this method is the fact that if you eat eggs, you will get the shells for free.
+One good thing about this method is that if you eat eggs, you will get the shells for free.

-Also the soil profits from the application of the shells.
-The included minerals will contribute to the improvement of the soil health.
+In addition, the soil profits from the application of the shells.

-There are other mulch materials that are supposed to work as snail protection.
+There are other mulch materials that are supposed to work as snail and slug protection.

-A comparison and further tests and information can be found here: mulching material against snails
+A comparison of different materials, further tests, and information can be found here: mulching material against snails.